Northern California: North–south divisions of California

-"Northern California" may refer to the state's northernmost 48 counties, using the line established by the Pico Act, or it may refer to the portion north of the geographic barrier formed by the Transverse Ranges, the Tehachapi Mountains, and the Southern Sierras.
+"Northern California" may refer to the state's northernmost 48 counties, dividing the state at 35°45'N, or it may refer to the portion north of the geographic barrier formed by the Transverse Ranges, the Tehachapi Mountains, and the Southern Sierras.
 Because of California's large size and diverse geography, the state can be subdivided in other ways as well.
 For example, the Central Valley is a region that is distinct both culturally and topographically from coastal California, though in northern versus southern California divisions, the Sacramento Valley and most of the San Joaquin Valley are usually placed in northern California.
 Some observers describe three partitions of California, with north and south sections separated by Central California.

 Technically, California's exact north–south midway division is around 37°N, near the latitude of Morgan Hill and Chowchilla.
 The geographic center of California is at near North Fork, northeast of Fresno.

 The state is often considered as having an additional division north of the urban areas of the San Francisco Bay Area and Sacramento metropolitan areas.
 Extreme northern residents have felt under-represented in state government and, in 1941, attempted to form a new state with southwestern Oregon to be called Jefferson, or more recently to introduce legislation to split California into two or three states.